smitesh-sutaria/edge-microvisor-toolkit/docs/developer-guide/get-started/installation-howto.md

 ## Virtual Machine with Hyper-V

-When using Hyper-V you can install the ISO to a virtual hard drive that you create, or you can attach an existing VHD artifact produced by the build pipeline.
+When using Hyper-V, you can install the ISO to a virtual hard drive that you create, or you can attach an existing VHD artifact produced by the build pipeline.
 See the steps below:

 1. From Hyper-V select *Action-> New-> Virtual Machine*.